myforce/opal/samples/openphone/ReadMe.txt

 Building OpenPhone
 ==================

-Last updated, 26 November 2007
+Last updated, 5 Apr 2013

+OpenPhone support Windows, Linux and Mac OS X.
+OpenPhone is the fully featured example of everything that OPAL does (SIP, H.323, H.239, Send FAX , GateKeeper, Start IM, Presence, Recording and Send Audio File, etc)

+A precompiled Windows installer is available on Source Forge.

-OpenPhone is based onw wxWidgets so as well as all the usual PWLib and OPAL stuff, you also have to get wxWidgets installed and compiled before you can get OpenPhone built.
+OpenPhone is based on wxWidgets, so as well as all the usual PTLib and OPAL stuff, you also have to get wxWidgets installed and compiled before you can get OpenPhone built.
+Though, many Linux distributions will have it as a system isntallable package.

 You can get wxWidgets from http://www.wxwidgets.org

 Before we start, the assumption is (since you are reading this) that you already have PWLib and OPAL installed, AND BUILT.